Gravitational acceleration

 In physics, gravitational acceleration is the acceleration of an object in free fall within a vacuum (and thus without experiencing drag).
-This is the steady gain in speed caused exclusively by the force of gravitational attraction.
+This is the steady gain in speed caused exclusively by gravitational attraction.
 All bodies accelerate in vacuum at the same rate, regardless of the masses or compositions of the bodies; the measurement and analysis of these rates is known as gravimetry.